outfox/fennecs/www/cookbook/staples/Numbering.md

 ---
-title: Numbering Entities
+title: 1,2,3 Numbering Entities
 outline: [2, 3]
+order: 1
 ---

 # Numbering Entities (with an Index)

-What we found while working with ECS was surprisingly often that we needed to assign a unique, contiguous index to all our Entities.
+What we found while working with ECS was surprisingly often that we needed to assign a not only unique (for that, you could just use the Entity struct), but also contiguous index to all our Entities, for example to sample noise or functions for each Entity deterministically.
 **fenn**ecs makes this possible in a variety of way, depending on your needs.
-Here are a few examples:

 ### Preparation